 Muscle Energy Techniques (MET’s)

 Osteopathic medicine is thought to have developed Muscle Energy Techniques (MET’s) over the years.
 Muscle Energy Technique (MET's) are frequently used to assess and treat dysfunctional tissues.
 There are many variants of Muscle Energy Technique (MET’s), and in general, they utilise knowledge of the principles of how we move and basic anatomy and physiology.
-Two such MET’s are Post Isometric Relaxation (PIR) and Reciprocal Inhibition (RI).
+Muscle Energy Techniques are yet another form of fascial release technique, of which there are many variants, including Myofascial Release (MFR).
+However, each type of fascial release technique works slightly differently, and practitioners need to know when it is or is not appropriate to use any given method.
+It is possible to make aliments far worse or even create new symptoms.
+Hence, therapists need to have a detailed understanding of which technique to use with any given patient presentation.
+Two such version of MET’s are Post Isometric Relaxation (PIR) and Reciprocal Inhibition (RI).

 To explain the principles of PIR and RI one needs to understand a little about the involved anatomy and physiology.
 One, therefore, needs to understand the stretch reflex and the role of muscle spindles and the Golgi tendon organs.
 Muscles spindles are sensitive to changes in length and how rapidly change occurs.
 Golgi tendon organs are sensitive to prolonged changes in tissue tension.
 When a muscle is stretched the muscle spindles within the muscle transmit increased nerve impulses to the posterior horn cell within the spinal cord.
 The increased nerve transmissions then result in increased nerve impulses to the anterior horn cell, which in turn results in a protective contraction of the stretched muscle.
 Within a few seconds, the Golgi tendon organs within the stretched muscle detect a prolonged change in tissue tension and to avoid tissue damage the Golgi tendon organs transmit increased nerve impulses to the posterior horn cells.
 These increased nerve impulses produce an inhibitory effect on the anterior horn cell, which relaxes the tissues.
 Once muscles tissues have become relaxed, it is possible to stretch them.